Introduction to the Six Categories

 Jia Dao sets up a spatial situation where the poet is set apart from the student, who then tells the poet where the teacher has gone.
 The simplicity of this triangular situation allows the reader to move on from the poet and the student to what the student says about the teacher, most of which has a strong spatial element.
 If one were to see the situation geometrically, the poet and the student would form the narrow base of an isosceles triangle, out from which two long lines stretch outward and upward to the location of the Master.
 Since the Master's location isn't known, the triangle has no apex.
 Just as there's no practical or mathematical way to see the Master — or to make final sense of the triangle — so there's no philosophical way to understand the meaning of life.
 Exploration is everything.

-Each spatial detail becomes important at this point: that the Master has "gone to gather balm" suggests that the Master's aim is to heal or soothe; that the Master's "somewhere" in the mountains suggests that average people can't understand exactly where a Master goes mentally or spiritually; that the Master's in "the mountains" suggests that nature is a deep source of wisdom or spirituality; that the pupil says the "cloud is [...] thick" suggests that the mysteries penetrated by the Master aren't easily penetrated by average people; that the student "cannot say where" the Master has gone suggests that he can't understand the Master, or perhaps that the Master's experience is ineffable, beyond explanation.
+Each spatial detail becomes important at this point: that the Master has gone into nature “to gather balm" suggests that the Master's aim is to heal or soothe; that the Master's "somewhere" in the mountains suggests that most people can't understand exactly where a Master goes mentally or spiritually; that the Master's in "the mountains" suggests that nature is a deep yet lofty source of wisdom or spirituality; that the pupil says the "cloud is [...] thick" suggests that the mysteries penetrated by the Master aren't easily penetrated by most people; that the student "cannot say where" the Master has gone suggests that he can't understand the Master, or perhaps that the Master's experience is ineffable, beyond explanation.